Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: MHD and Tokamak Equilibrium

 Assuming that $\Apl$ and $\pt/\pt\varphi$ vanish, we also have

 and therefore

 which is the parallel gradient of the Grad-Shafranov equation

 since the first term is a flux function (i.e., of $\psi$ only, like $p$).
-This is the statement of MHD equilibrium under Reduced MHD.
+In other words, the full tokamak equilibrium is recovered, since the integral of Eq.\ (\ref{eq:dplequil}) produces an arbitrary flux function which without loss of generality can be set such that Eq.\ (\ref{eq:gradshaf}) is recovered.
+This is the statement of tokamak equilibrium under Reduced MHD.

 These operations summarise the capture of Reduced MHD and the Grad-Shafranov equilibrium by gyrokinetic theory \cite{Miyato09}.
 The time derivative of the gyrokinetic Poisson equation yields the Reduced MHD vorticity equation, and the time derivative of the gyrokinetic Ampere's law yields the Reduced MHD Ohm's law.
 The equilibrium of the Reduced MHD vorticity equation in the absence of strong flows yields the parallel gradient of the Grad-Shafranov equation, or the Reduced MHD equilibrium.
+This result is contained in the more general treatment {\it On the gyrokinetic equilibrium} by Qin \etal\ in Ref.\ \cite{Qin00}.